 - By being transparent and informing the customer through communications why the first service request catalogue had not achieved the desired outcomes, more customers are likely to start using the catalogue and providing constructive feedback to IT now they believe that they will be heard.

-So, what tips has this scenario provided for the IT Service Management (ITSM) professional?
+So, what tips does this scenario provided for the IT Service Management (ITSM) professional?

 - Don't design anything without customer/business involvement.
 You need to design for the customer experience